3.1 – Are you a trader or investor, or both?

 Let us look at the bright side first; here is a list of advantages of declaring trading as a business income

-1. Low tax – If the total income (trading + any other) is less than Rs.250,000/-, then there is no tax implication, and now even if less than Rs.500,000/- effectively one has to pay zero tax as you can avail a rebate if total income less than Rs 5lks.
+1. Low tax – If the total income (trading + any other) is less than Rs.300,000/-, then there is no tax implication (as per the new regime), and now, even if less than Rs.700,000/- effectively, one has to pay zero tax as you can avail a rebate if total income less than Rs 7lks.

-3. Offset the loss with gains – If one incurs any non-speculative F&O trading loss, this can be set-off against any income other than salary.
-For example, if I incur Rs 5,00,000 loss in trading F&O and my other income (like rent & interest, excluding salary) is Rs 10,00,000, I will have to pay tax only on Rs 5,00,000.
+3. Offset the loss with gains – If one incurs any non-speculative F&O trading loss, this can be set off against any income other than salary.
+For example, if I incur a Rs 5,00,000 loss in trading F&O and my other income (like rent & interest, excluding salary) is Rs 10,00,000, I will have to pay tax only on Rs 5,00,000.

-4. Carry forward the F&O loss – If there is net loss any year (non-speculative F&O + any income other than salary), and if income tax returns are filed before the due date, the loss can be carried forward for the next 8 years.
-During the next 8 years, this loss can be set-off against any other business gain (non-speculative business income).
-For example, if you had net loss of Rs 5,00,000 this year trading F&O which was declared on time, you can carry forward this loss next year and assuming you made a profit of Rs 20,00,000 next year, you can set off the previous year’s Rs 5,00,000 loss and pay taxes only on Rs 15,00,000.
+4. Carry forward the F&O loss – If there is a net loss any year (non-speculative F&O + any income other than salary), and if income tax returns are filed before the due date, the loss can be carried forward for the next 8 years.
+During the next 8 years, this loss can be set off against any other business gain (non-speculative business income).
+For example, if you had a net loss of Rs 5,00,000 this year trading F&O, which was declared on time, you can carry forward this loss next year, and assuming you made a profit of Rs 20,00,000 next year, you can set off the previous year’s Rs 5,00,000 loss and pay taxes only on Rs 15,00,000.

-5. Carry forward your intraday equity loss – Any speculative or intraday equity trading loss can be set-off only against any other speculative gain (note: you cannot set-off intraday equity trading loss which is considered speculative with F&O trading which is considered non-speculative).
+5. Carry forward your intraday equity loss – Any speculative or intraday equity trading loss can be set off only against any other speculative gain (note: you cannot set off intraday equity trading loss, which is considered speculative. with F&O trading, which is considered non-speculative).
 Speculative losses can be carried forward for 4 years if the returns are filed on time.
-So assume an equity intraday trader makes a loss of Rs.100,000/- this year, he cannot offset this against any other business income.
+So, assume an equity intraday trader makes a loss of Rs.100,000/- this year; he cannot offset this against any other business income.
 However, he can carry it forward to the next year (up to 4 years).
-Assume the next year he makes a profit of Rs.50,000/- by trading equity intraday, then, in that case, he can use the previous year’s Rs.100,000/- loss to offset the complete gains of this year (Rs.50,000).
+Assume the next year he makes a profit of Rs.50,000/- by trading equity intraday.
+Then, in that case, he can use the previous year’s Rs.100,000/- loss to offset the complete gains of this year (Rs.50,000).
 The balance loss of Rs.50,000/- can still be carried forward to the next 3 years.
-So do note, the partial offset of losses is possible.
+So do note that the partial offset of losses is possible.

 The following table summarizes the above points –